51Degrees/specifications/pipeline-specification/part3/required-examples.md

 - Using client side Evidence, the example prompts the user for a date using a JavaScript dialog box, in Java this is implemented using Spring MVC

-- Using a Cloud Request Engine - this needs a cloud endpoint which may be built and run as a local server
+- Using a Cloud Request Engine - this needs a cloud endpoint which can be built and run as a local server

 - Using a Flow Element that returns star sign given a date of birth as